rust-lang-ru/book/rustbook-ru/nostarch/chapter10.md

 When we implement methods on a struct with lifetimes, we use the same syntax as that of generic type parameters, as shown in Listing 10-11.
-Where we declare and use the lifetime parameters depends on whether they’re related to the struct fields or the method parameters and return values.
+Where we declare and use the lifetime parameters depends on whether they’re related to the struct fields or the method parameters and return значения.

 Lifetime names for struct fields always need to be declared after the `impl` keyword and then used after the struct’s name because those lifetimes are part